We are governed by our Board. The current members of the Board are:

 Tony was appointed to the Board in April 2021.

 Michelle is a senior executive with broad and diverse experience across management, strategy, governance, events, communications, and policy.
-She is currently the Executive Director of Future Mobility at the Victorian Department of Transport and Planning.
+She is currently Executive Director, Government and Stakeholder Relations at Yarra Trams.

 In this role Michelle oversees the transport and customer strategy, research and innovation functions of the department.
 Previously Michelle was the Executive Director of the International Association of Public Transport (UITP) in ANZ before becoming the inaugural CEO of the Public Transport Association Australia New Zealand, where she advocated for best practice public transport and sustainable mobility solutions for the region, focusing on issues related to customer experience, liveability, and sustainability of communities.